grimmlab/ForeTiS/docs/source/models/linreg.rst

 For our implementation, we use the machine learning framework scikit-learn, which also provides a `user guide for these models <https://scikit-learn.org/stable/modules/linear_model.html>`_.

-With respect to regularized linear regressions models, the model weights can be optimized by minimizing the deviation between predicted and true phenotypic values, often with considering an additive penalty term for regularization:
+With respect to regularized linear regressions models, the model weights can be optimized by minimizing the deviation between predicted and true values, often with considering an additive penalty term for regularization:

     .. math::
        \mathrm{argmin}_{\mathbf{w}} \frac{1}{2} |\mathbf{y} - \mathbf{X^{\ast}} \mathbf{w} |_2^2 + \alpha \Omega(\mathbf{w})